Jonathon-Fleming/ToxPi-GIS/Examples/Vignette1: Using ToxPi_creation.md

   * Make sure name column is present
 * Mapping Incorrect
   * Ensure source is formatted latitude, longitude. [swap_coordinates.py](https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Utilities/Swap_Coordinates.py) is provided in Utilities folder if coordinates need to be swapped
-  * Each time script is run to generate a map a different directory should be used unless overwriting a previous map.
+  * Each time script is run to generate a map a different directory should be used unless overwriting a previous map